Update a Product Catalog

 Step 3 of the 'Upload Data' wizard, with a callout of the file upload field

 Monetate ingests the file and closes the Upload Data wizard.
 When the product catalog's details page loads, a message briefly appears that informs you that the file was successfully uploaded.
-Additionally, PENDING appears where the timeframe of the last update normally appears since the update is in progress.
+Additionally, PENDING appears as the status while the update is in progress, and another message below ADD ATTRIBUTE reinformces the pending status.

 Uploading a File Using an Amazon S3 URL